Totally decomposable algebras with involution and R-triviality: Introduction

-If $\s$ is orthogonal and $A$ is split, then we obtain by \cite[Theorem 1]{Bec08} that $(A,\s)\simeq \Ad(\psi\otimes \pi)$ for some Pfister form $\pi$ over $K$, and in this case it follows by \cite[Prop.~7]{Mer96} that ${\bf PSim}^+(A,\s)$ is stably rational, and in particular $R$-trivial, by \cite[Prop.~1]{Mer96}.
-One may ask whether these facts still hold without assuming that $A$ is split.
+If $\s$ is orthogonal and $A$ is split, then we obtain by \cite[Theorem 1]{Bec08} that $(A,\s)\simeq \Ad(\psi\otimes \pi)$ for some Pfister form $\pi$ over $K$, and in this case it follows by \cite[Prop.~7]{Mer96} that ${\bf PSim}^+(A,\s)$ is stably rational, and in particular $R$-trivial.
+One may ask whether these conclusions still hold without assuming that $A$ is split.
 In this article, we show:

 \begin{main}[\Cref{main}] If $(A,\sigma)$ is a totally decomposable $K$-algebra with involution of the first kind with $\ind A\leq 2$, then ${\bf PSim}^+(A,\s)$ is $R$-trivial. \end{main}